GitLab Activity Widget for Website. No-code, Live - Poper

 The complete guide to embedding GitLab activity on your website

 GitLab is the all-in-one DevOps platform.
 Founded in 2014 by Sid Sijbrandij and Dmitriy Zaporozhets and listed on the NASDAQ in 2021, GitLab took a radically different bet from GitHub: instead of focusing purely on source-code collaboration, it bundled source control, CI/CD, security scanning, package registries, and observability into a single application.
-Today over 30 million registered users and 50% of the Fortune 100 use GitLab, with the largest deployments running self-managed inside a VPC for compliance reasons.
-For DevOps engineers, SREs, platform teams, and open-source maintainers who chose GitLab, embedding that activity directly on your own site turns your portfolio or internal dashboard into a live proof-of-pipeline feed.
-This guide covers what actually matters in 2026: the GitLab REST and GraphQL APIs, the gitlab.com versus self-managed economics, the contribution calendar, the all-in-one DevOps positioning versus GitHub Actions plus Codespaces, and how to choose a gitlab activity widget that survives rate limits and stays Lighthouse-clean.
+Today over 30 million registered users rely on GitLab.
+For DevOps engineers, SREs, platform teams, and open-source maintainers who chose GitLab, embedding that activity directly on your own site turns your portfolio into a live proof-of-work feed.
+This guide covers what actually matters in 2026: what a GitLab activity feed shows, why a live feed beats a screenshot, the all-in-one DevOps positioning versus GitHub Actions plus Codespaces, recent activity as a proof-of-work signal, and how to choose a gitlab activity widget that stays performance-conscious.

 01